Department Campus Address:

-In the past, our students have interned successfully at local offices of Ohio Senators, Congressional District Representatives, the City of Cincinnati, the Legal Aid Society, the World Affairs Council, the Borgen Project, as well as various non-profit organizations and private corporations.
-Students have also been selected for prestigious national internships with the State Department, U.S. embassies overseas, the Department of Defense, the Department of Homeland Security, FBI, CIA, and other government agencies, law firms in the Greater Cincinnati area and all over the nation.
+In the past, our students have interned successfully at local offices of Ohio Senators, Congressional District Representatives, the City of Cincinnati, the Legal Aid Society, the World Affairs Council, the Freedom Center, as well as various non-profit organizations and private corporations.
+Students have also been selected for prestigious national internships with the State Department, U.S. embassies overseas, the Department of Defense, the Department of Homeland Security, FBI, CIA, EPA, and other government agencies, law firms in the Greater Cincinnati area and all over the nation.
 Internship opportunties are often available with canidates running for office in local, state or federal government.
 Internship and co-op opportunities are also available internationally (in Asia, Europe, etc.) with various international organizations such as the UN, IMF, the World Bank, NATO, OSCE, OPCW, ICJ, ICC and others.
 Note that a large number of these opportunities are unpaid.
-While there is no guarantee that a successful internship will lead to a job offer, some students have been able to launch successful careers upon the completion of their internship.
+While there is no guarantee that a successful internship will lead to a job offer, many students have been able to launch successful careers upon the completion of their internship.

 Additional Information: the Division of Professional Practice has posted a collection of information about the Academic Internship Program here.